TessaSchm/Early-HSC-differentiation/README.md

 # Early-HSC-differentiation
-he code in this repository is relevant to the combined analysis of the data associated with the following studies:
+The code in this repository is relevant to the combined analysis of the data associated with the following studies: